Lesson Plan - Get It!

-We can learn a lot about an event in history by investigating the primary resources.
+A lot can be learned about a historical event by investigating the primary resources.

-Another resource that describes an event is called a secondary source.
+Another resource that describes an event is a secondary source.

-- A secondary source is recorded after the event has occurred.
+A secondary source is recorded after the event.
 For example, textbooks are a popular secondary source.
-The authors of a textbook research and record the secondary source relying on the information presented within the primary source.
+The authors of the textbook research and write the secondary source relying on the information presented within primary sources.

-- With secondary sources, we can have a broader understanding of the events, like why it happened and what effect it had.
+With secondary sources, you can have a broader understanding of the events, like why they happened and what effect they had.

-Yes, both types of sources are important because together they help carve the pictures of historical events in our mind.
+Yes, both types of sources are important because they help carve the pictures of historical events in our minds.

 Continue on to the Got It? section to do some digging for sources!